mozillascience/studyGroup/lessons/r-pkg/lesson.md

 command.

 There are several other bits of information for building an R package which may not get covered.
-These include unit testing and integration with Git/Github.
+These include unit testing and integration with Git/GitHub.
 Unit testing (via the `testthat` package and `devtools::use_testthat()`) allows you to include tests to confirm that your functions work as intended (run `Ctrl-Shift-T` to run `devtools::test()` and run the unit tests).
-R packages and RStudio integrate very well with Git and Github, so you can make use of them!
+R packages and RStudio integrate very well with Git and GitHub, so you can make use of them!